3 Best CarFax Alternatives

 - Odometer Reading: The crime of odometer fraud may result in a consumer paying more than the vehicle’s fair market value or cause the consumer to purchase an unsafe vehicle.

 - Total Loss: When a vehicle has been deemed a total loss, the vehicle has had severe damage.
-Knowing whether a vehicle has been declared a total loss helps consumers avoid purchasing a potentially unsafe vehicle.
+Knowing if a car has been declared a total loss helps consumers avoid purchasing a potentially unsafe vehicle.

 - Salvage History Similar to a vehicle with a total loss history, a vehicle with a salvage history has had severe damage.
 Salvage history helps consumers avoid purchasing a potentially unsafe vehicle.